tr3ck3r/linklight/exercises/aws/ansible_engine/1-setup/README.md

 ansible-vault create aws_keys.yml
 ```

 Add the credentials supplied by your instructor and save the file.
+Remember to change the details to reflect YOUR student number!

 You'll be asked for a new vault password: